 SLC Policy Positions reflect a regional consensus not found in other parts of the country and give the SLC a voice in Washington and elsewhere on many issues of both regional and national urgency.
 Unless otherwise stipulated, all Policy Positions adopted by the Conference sunset the first day of the following Annual Meeting.

-SLC Policy Positions proposed for consideration by the Conference are available on the SLC website before the start of the Annual Meeting and printed copies are available at Annual Meeting registration on opening day.
+Proposed Policy Positions are available on the SLC website before the start of the Annual Meeting and printed copies are available at Annual Meeting registration on opening day.

-Please see previous SLC Policy Positions for clear examples of appropriate formatting for SLC Policy Positions.
+Please see previously adopted SLC Policy Positions for clear examples of appropriate formatting for proposed Policy Positions.

 The Policy Positions Committee is an ad hoc committee appointed by the Conference chair during the opening session of the SLC Executive Committee on the first day of each Annual Meeting.
 Committee membership comprises one member from each state represented at the Annual Meeting, and the vice chair of the Southern Legislative Conference may be appointed to serve as chair of the Committee.

 Prior to the start of the Policy Positions Committee’s deliberations, the chair of the Committee asks for a motion to allow SLC staff to correct for spelling and clarity.
 During the Policy Positions Committee meeting, attendees may not approach the table or confer with Policy Positions Committee members during deliberations.
 Only the legislator sponsor(s) and the chair of the SLC standing committee that adopted the proposed Policy Positions can be called upon to support or clarify issues raised by members of the Policy Positions Committee.
 Legislator sponsor(s) of proposed Policy Positions are encouraged to be present during the deliberations of the Policy Positions Committee.

 The Policy Positions Committee may not amend any proposed Policy Position; however, the Committee may take the following action(s):